How to Prep Your Commercial Property for Winter Snow and Ice Removal

 Stock Appropriate Equipment

-Make a list of winter equipment you need to keep your property safe.
-Your list may include shovels, ice melter, flashlights and a snowblower.
+Make a list of winter equipment to keep your property safe, such as shovels, ice melter, flashlights and a snowblower.
+Storing supplies in an accessible place speeds snow-removal response after a storm.

 Review Snow and Ice Removal Contracts

-Before winter weather strikes, review your snow and ice removal contracts.
-The person or company you hire should be reliable, show proof of adequate insurance and be experienced with the proper techniques for removing snow and ice on your specific property.
+Before winter arrives, review your snow and ice removal contracts.
+Hire a reliable contractor who shows proof of adequate insurance and has experience with the proper techniques for clearing snow and ice on your specific property.

 Need insurance for You, Your Family or Your Business?